ConsultingMD/heroic-sns/README.md

 actions than you need.
 Be sure to disable any authentication checks for that action, too.

+### :pass_thru

+`:pass_thru` affects whether further middleware (or your application) see the message as parameters.
+When this is `false` (the default), the message is only available as the value of `env['sns.message']`.

+If `true`, the body is left alone; if you already have a parser for your SNS messages but want this Gem's security (and autoconfirmation) features, setting the value to true can be handy.

+However, the application should still process `env['sns.error']` if present.

 ## Multiple endpoint URLs

 If you are receiving multiple notifications at multiple endpoint URLs,